csaez/mkproject/README.md

 mkproject
 =========
-A simple template for python projects.
+`mkproject` is a simple console script that generate a basic python project structure.

 Installation
 ------------